GeekHunter-Brasil/hello-world/backend-styleguide/README.md

       title: "Boas-vindas"
 ```

 In some cases, we may have phrases that repeat themselves.
-Thus, a standard structure can be created
+Thus, a default can be created:

 ```
 <%= t('pages.default.title') %>
 ```

-Structe in yml file:
+Structure in yml file:

 ```yml
 pt-BR: